Parsa-Rajabi/CPSC-319/docs/syllabus.md

 ## Privacy

-CPSC 100 utilizes Ed Discussion to enhance class discussions and communication.
-Your personal information is collected and disclosed to Ed Discussion under the authority of section 26(c) of the Freedom of Information and Protection of Privacy Act (FIPPA).
+CPSC 319 utilizes Slack to enhance class discussions and communication.
+Your personal information is collected and disclosed to Slack under the authority of section 26(c) of the Freedom of Information and Protection of Privacy Act (FIPPA).

-To provide you with access to Ed Discussion, UBC must disclose your name, email, and other course-related information to Ed Discussion which operates and stores information outside of Canada.
-When activating your account you will have option to use an alias (such as your @student.ubc.ca or @ugrad.cs.ubc.ca emails) to help protect your identity.

-For more information on how Ed Discussion handles your data, please refer to their [Privacy Policy](https://edstem.org/au/privacy).
+For more information on how Slack handles your data, please refer to their [Privacy Policy](https://slack.com/trust/privacy/privacy-policy).

 For questions or concerns about how this information is collected, used, or stored, please contact the instructor.